 Members of The Church of Jesus Christ of Latter-day Saints are a lot like any of your other friends and neighbors.
 We work, go to school, spend time with friends and family, participate in sports, and enjoy a diversity of hobbies.

-We experience joys and challenges like everyone else, but believe that when we do our best to follow the example of Jesus Christ, God gives us additional perspective and strength to make it through life’s challenges.
+We experience joys and challenges like everyone else, but we believe that when we do our best to follow the example of Jesus Christ, God gives us additional perspective and strength to make it through life’s challenges.
 We also have a supportive church community to lean on.

 Two of the greatest gifts God has given each of us are our physical bodies and our free will.
 Following the Word of Wisdom helps us respect and care for our bodies and keep our minds clear so we can be more open to the Holy Spirit.
 It also helps us avoid addiction, which can undermine our free will.

 The start times for our Sunday services vary by location.
 In areas with many Church members, there may be multiple congregations meeting at different times in the same building.
-You can find the location and meeting time of the congregation nearest you here: Find A Church.
+You can find the location and meeting time of the congregation nearest you here: Find a Church

 Congregations around the world follow a similar two-hour format for Sunday services.
 During what we call sacrament meeting, everyone meets together.
 The meeting includes an opening and closing prayer, a few hymns, and short sermons given by members of the congregation.